The News Agency of Nigeria (NAN) reports that the incident, which

 It would be recalled that the union had in July suspended its nationwide strike following the level of progress made in negotiation with government and the intervention of the Joint Senate and House of Representative Committee on Education.

-However, following government’s inability to meet the condition for the suspension of the strike, the union had last weekend threatened to resume the suspended strike today.
+the suspension of the strike, the union had last weekend threatened to

 ASUP has described the government’s refusal to fulfill any of the promises and agreements reached with the Union before the suspension of the strike on July 17 as frustrating.